 During the pandemic, NewMark Merrill has invested thousands of dollards at Janss Marketplace in Thousand Oaks to expand restaurant patios and refresh walls with murals.

-Todd Nathanson of Illi Commercial, No. 2 on the Business Journal’s list, which manages many Valley shopping centers, is “cautiously
+Todd Nathanson of Illi Commercial, No. 2 on the Business Journal’s list, which manages many Valley shopping centers, is “cautiously optimistic” about 2021.

 “Our collections over the last seven months have been hovering above 80 percent,” Nathanson said.